Cross-Layer Discrete Concept Discovery for Interpreting Language Models: Methodology

-where $\alpha = \sigma(a)*0.5$ is a learnable mixing coefficient constrained to $[0, 0.5]$ and LN is the layer normalization applied to the linearly transformed $x$.
+where $\alpha = \sigma(a)*0.5$ is a mixing coefficient constrained to $[0, 0.5]$ with $a$ being a learnable parameter, and LN is the layer normalization applied to the linearly transformed $x$.
 We limit $\alpha$ to a maximum of 0.5 to prevent excessive modification of the original embedding, as we empirically found in Table \ref{table:alpha_analysis} that allowing complete transformation ($\alpha \in$ [0,1]) resulted in reduced codebook utilization.
-This architecture ensures that the original input can be adaptively modified, preserving the foundation of the representation while allowing the model to learn which aspects to adjust.

-In Table \ref{table:alpha_analysis}, we observe that for an adaptive alpha, the model initially prefers a small value of $\alpha$, which constrains the modification of the original embedding.
-As training progresses and encoder parameters get trained, the gradients gradually increase $\alpha$, allowing the model to make progressively greater modifications.
+In Table \ref{table:alpha_analysis}, we also observe that for an adaptive $\alpha$, the model initially prefers a small value of $\alpha$, which constrains the modification of the original embedding.
+As training progresses and encoder parameters get trained, the gradients gradually increase $\alpha$, allowing the model to make progressively larger modifications.